azukashi/exxyll/README.md

 # Setup & Install

-- Just run `setup.sh` or `setup.bash` to install all required dependecies.
+- Just run `setup.sh` to install all required dependecies.
 Make sure `Node v14+`, `yarn` is installed at your computer.
 And get ready for **Installing Blackhole**!
 - And make `.env` file which contains `TOKEN` and `MONGO` field and value. `MONGO` is your MongoDB Connection String
 - Edit `config.json` to your bot prefix, and your Owner ID.
 - You're done.

 # Spageti Code?

-Thxxx.
-I can't write better code!
+Sorry, I can't write better code!
 Thanks bai!

 # Now Exxyll is Improved More